comp110-lytle/comp110/site/resources/setup/software.md

 Reboot your computer now.
 Some settings of the applications you just installed will not take effect until you reboot.
 Attempting to continue on from this point without rebooting will lead to strange errors later.

 Once you've completed this, you've got the necessary software installed!
 Great work!

+## 5. Continue to Workspace Setup

+Now that your software is installed, it's time to setup your personal workspace for the course.
+Continue on to [Workspace Setup](/resources/setup/workspace.html).